JaqiKal/pixavibe/README.md

 - My immediate and extended family, as well as my friends, who support and cheer me on!
 - [Jonathan Zakrisson!](https://github.com/Jonathan97-web/) A very knowledgeable, kind, and helpful man, whose support meant a great deal.
 Without it, the project would have been in peril of never seeing the light of day!
-- [Emil Jädersten](https://github.com/EmilionR/), for chairing the Sunday huddle and sharing knowhow, in so many ways.
+- [Emil Jädersten](https://github.com/EmilionR/), for chairing the Sunday huddle and sharing knowhow, in many ways.
 - [Jörgen Jonsson](https://github.com/JorgenDIF/JorgenDIF), giving the community his time an energy, and being a cheerful guy in general.
 - To all engaged fellow students at all channels and a special shout out to #community-sweden!
 - Code Institutes Tutor Support service, their help has been a source of immense relief when in total panic!
 Also yet another channel to gain more knowhow.